 District Attorney Biography

-District Attorney Diana Becton has spent most of her professional career as a judge, lawyer, and manager.
-On September 17, 2017, she was sworn in as the 25th District Attorney for the Contra Costa County District Attorney’s Office.
+Contra Costa County District Attorney Diana Becton has spent most of her professional career as a judge, lawyer, and manager.
+On September 17, 2017, she was sworn in as the 25th District Attorney for the Contra Costa County District Attorney's Office.
+In June 2018 District Attorney Becton was elected to a full term in office.
 District Attorney Becton served for 22 years as a judge in Contra Costa County, where she was elected as Presiding Judge.

 Her top priority is keeping the streets of Contra Costa County safe from dangerous and violent criminals.
 District Attorney Becton is committed to safeguarding our communities from crimes that threaten our health, well-being, and livelihood, protecting our seniors from financial abuse, and for working on positive outcomes for our youth.